Lalotaibi/dept-lan-design/README.md

 # dept-lan-design

 A basic LAN design project created using Cisco Packet Tracer.
-This project demonstrates the connection of two departments — Accounts and Delivery — using subnetting and routers.
+This project demonstrates the connection of two departments — **Accounts** anddept-lan-desig— using subnetting and routers.

 ![Network Topology](topology.jpg)